navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

 The “test” forum can be used to test that everything is working fine for you, and I recommend that you use it to familiarize yourself with FMS.

 Only some forums are shown in this list by default, but more are available.
-To see more forums, go to the “Board Maintenance” section available from the main menu, and in the list, check the boxes of corresponding forums you want to see in your list.
+To see more forums, go to the **Board Maintenance** section available from the main menu, and in the list, check the boxes of corresponding forums you want to see in your list.

 .. figure:: images/image122.png
    :width: 800